bodgergely/spdlog-python/README.md

 pyspdlog vs logging (standard lib)
 --------------------------------------------------
-How many microseconds does it take on average to complete a log function (info(), debug() etc) using a FileLogger.
+How many microseconds it takes on average to complete a log function (info(), debug() etc) using a FileLogger.
 On reasonable sized log messages spdlog takes 1/10th of the time it would take to complete using the standard logging module.

 | msg len (bytes)   | spdlog (microsec)| logging (microsec)  |